-To build CASA, advanced text analytics and machine learning algorithms were applied to analyze the global scientific literature from the past 14 years.
+lo build CASA, advanced text analytics and machine learning algorithms were applied to analyze the global scientific literature from the past 14 years.

-By mapping resilience elements to higher-level structures (sectors and pillars), CASA offers a clear, structured analysis of how key components interact.
+By mapping resilience elements to higher-level structures, CASA offers a clear, structured analysis of how key components interact.
 This methodological innovation ensures a more realistic and interconnected representation of social resilience dynamics.